elg34/notes/lenovo-yoga-530-archlinux.md

 # Final Comments

+## If you end up in the GRUB command line or less

 If something goes wrong: F2 during boot and go through live arch system to fix things. imports any entries to the end of the 'linux' line.
 For me this generally worked out as follows, once in the arch terminal:

 `cryptsetup open --type luks /dev/nvme0n1p3 lvm`